 1 - 2 PM The Oak Island sitting group meets at Rebel Soul Yoga, 6102 E. Oak Island Drive on Sundays at 1:00.
 The group meetings are temporarily suspended.
 Contact Shannon at firstname.lastname@example.org or call her at 910-975-9426

-6 - 7:45 PM Sutta Study group The main purpose of the group is to explore the earliest teachings of the Buddha that we are able to find to answer the question "What did he really say?" as best we know.
-Beginning September 24, 2018, we have been exploring the Sattipatthana Sutta, the teaching on mindfulness.
-The program includes a series of online videos and handouts from Bodhi College via Tricycle Magazine and is titled Mindfulness: Its Origins, Purpose and Transformational Power.
-Feel free to join at any time but note that there will have been prior content that you will have missed.
+6 - 7:30 PM Sutta Study group.
+The main purpose of the group is to explore the earliest teachings of the Buddha that we are able to find to answer the question "What did he really say for us in today's world?" as best we know.
+Beginning December 4th, 2019, we have exploring the Dhammapada, one of the most popular Buddhist texts.
+On alternating weeks we are also viewing a program from Bodhi College called "Early Buddhism for Today".
+Feel free to join at any time.
 For information and online links, contact me at at email@example.com.
 We meet at Eastwood Village Community Center, 1312 2 Mile Cir E, Wilmington, NC.
 Dana for this program will be shared with the Bhavana Community and the teachers at Bodhi College in England.

 6:50 – 8:15 PM The Wilmington Zen Group meets each Tuesday at the Unitarian Church at 4313 Lake Avenue 28403.
 The first sitting begins promptly at 6:50, but if you're coming for the first time try to arrive by 6:35 for a brief orientation.
 We begin with a 30-minute sitting, then a ten-minute walking meditation followed by a twenty-minute sitting.
 We finish with a shared reading, passing the book around the circle until the chapter is ended.
 Please enter the church through the 2nd to last door on the parking lot side of the church.
 Wear comfortable clothing and bring a zafu (meditation cushion) if you have one.
 We do have extras.
 There is also the option of sitting on chairs.
 All are welcome.
 There is no fee, but a small donation of two or three dollars helps pay the rent for the space.
 For more information contact Elizabeth Darrow at email@example.com, or call her at 910-762-7465.